 Surrounding cell cites

 We estimated the coverage area for all cell sites of the Austrian network operator A1 in the research area.
 The accuracy of the coverage prediction depends on the quality of the input data.
 Since A1 only provided us with the location and the beam direction angle of its antennas, we were using publicly available datasets, to enrich our coverage estimation.
-Part of this dataset are digital elevation models, buildings models and a transmitter power database that will be used by the network planning tool for the coverage prediction.
+Part of these datasets are digital elevation models, building models and a transmitters power database, that will be used by the network planning tool for the coverage prediction.

 Estimation of The Transmitter Power

 The coverage area directly depends on the transmitter power of the antenna.
 We are using transmitter power measurements from the Austrian Forum Mobilkommunikation (FMK) to enhance our coverage prediction.
-The FMK provides a service where participating mobile network operators can upload information about their infrastructure.
+The FMK provides a service, where participating mobile network operators can upload information about their infrastructure.
 Most important for our work was the location and measurements of the transmitter power of cell sites.

 However, there are a few limitations while using this data.
-First, the service provided by the FMK is voluntary and, therefore, the data can either be out of date or absent.
-Second, only the highest transmitting power of all sectors located at the same cell tower is provided.
-Last, there is no information available to which network operator the cell site belongs.
+Firstly, the service provided by the FMK is voluntary and therefore the data can either be out of date or absent.
+Secondly, only the highest transmitting power of all sectors located at the same cell tower is provided.
+Lastly, there is no information available to which network operator the cell site belongs to.